JacksonBurns/neural-pairwise-regression/meta/paper/paper.md

    pandoc --citeproc -s paper.md -o paper.pdf
  from the paper directory.
 ---

+This short paper aims to do a few things:
+ - formalize my (limited) literature review
+ - describe my initial efforts into this approach (especially related to `polaris`)
+ - briefly mention some of ideas for future directions

+In just a few sentences, I'll say that Pairwise Augmentation is an emerging regression technique with significant potential for small-dataset machine learning (i.e. nearly _all_ of chemistry).
+ML theorists are developing guidelines for using it while practitioners in the chemistry space are gathering empirical evidence of its efficacy.
+My contribution is to explore the use of neural networks in this context and provide a high-quality Python library in doing so.
+I've also run some initial benchmarks using the `polaris` library, and the results are promising.

+# Background

+# Initial Investigation

 ## Background
 At the most basic level, we want to find some computational model that predicts some target value $y$ based on an input vector $x$ of features (e.g. the value of a house and its square footage and build year, respectively).